MarkHoeber/tools-tech-syllabus/source/html.rst

 repository, you can complete the assignment through the browser, or through GitHub Desktop and Atom (or another text editor).

 #.
-Make a fork of |Get Started HMTL Repo| in your own GitHub account.
+Make a fork of :xref:`Get Started HMTL Repo` in your own GitHub account.

 #.
 Create a new branch to edit your repository.